I-GUIDE/data-catalog-archive/schema/core.md

-The following is an example implementation of recommended metadata properties for a SchemaOrg Dataset item:
+The following is an example implementation of recommended metadata properties for a Schema.org Dataset item:

 <pre lang="json">
 {